+LGBTI is an acronym that is used to refer to people of diverse sexualities, relationships, genders and bodies.
 LGBTI people experience some issues which are uniquely related to their social experience and identity.

 Relationships with Health Care Providers

 Health professionals need to be aware of the issues faced by some members of the LGBTI community when providing care.
 Not all issues highlighted here are valid for all LGBTI individuals but awareness of greater risk factors or propensity to some illnesses is needed.

 NB: LGBTI refers to issues broader than sexuality.
 People who are transgender, gender diverse or intersex may describe themselves as heterosexual and therefore not a minority sexual group.
 Intersex is also not a gender.
 Some people with Intersex variations may self-identify as male or female, as intersex or as non-binary.
 Some people who have intersex variations may describe themselves as transgender.